Skip to main content

 B+ (Psilocybe cubensis)

-The variety of B+ mushroom is considered one of the milder ones, recommended to beginners also because of its ease of cultivation.
-Quite resistant to temperature changes.
-It has large fruiting bodies, the stems are very flexible, and the hats are golden brown.
-The variety was developed in Florida by the legendary Mr. G. In the 1990s it became the world’s best-selling variety.
-The visual effects after taking these hallucinogens are moderate, I include warm perceptual sensations.
-Experienced users after consuming B+, also noticed fewer side effects (no nausea) compared to other varieties.
+The B+ mushroom variety is considered one of the milder strains, recommended for beginners also because of its ease of cultivation.
+It is quite resistant to temperature changes.
+It has large fruiting bodies, very flexible stems and golden-brown caps.
+The variety was developed in Florida by the legendary grower known as Mr. G. In the 1990s it became one of the best-selling strains in the world.

 C